 Look for products like Dr. Dana's Nail Renewal System, a once-weekly, three-step nail system, to provide a new level of care for your nails.
 The formula is said to immediately reveal a healthy, hydrated, youthful shine in 10 minutes, sans polish.
 "You can use this manicure-in-a-box to treat or prevent brittle nails or to simply create a chic, long-lasting, lustrous shine without the use of polish or harmful chemicals," says Stern.

 Buff—But Not Too Much

 Be careful, though, because buffers are highly variable when it comes to their level of abrasiveness.
 "Many of the buffers used in the salon setting and sold at beauty supplies shops are designed for acrylic nails, and so they can be very damaging to a natural nail," Stern says.
-She recommends Step 2 of her Nail Renewal System (see above!) since it's "designed with three perfect grits for safely and effectively removing ridges, discoloration, and peeling and bringing out a lustrous, healthy shine."
+She recommends Step 2 of her Nail Renewal System since it's "designed with three perfect grits for safely and effectively removing ridges, discoloration, and peeling and bringing out a lustrous, healthy shine."

 Many nail-care companies make special polishes specifically for hiding ridges.
 These "ridge fillers" look like regular polishes and function much like base coats.
 The difference is that they settle into and fill in the ridges to help make your nails look smooth and even.
 Shainhouse notes that using ridge fillers followed by nail polish can help smooth out the look of the nail.

-However, the effectiveness of these nail strengtheners depends on the product and its ingredients.
-Many nail-strengthening "treatments" or "hardeners" contain formaldehyde or formalin, says Stern.
+However, the effectiveness of these ridge fillers depends on the product and its ingredients.
+Many contain formaldehyde or formalin, says Stern.
 "These ingredients are very damaging to the nail," she adds.
 While formaldehyde will initially harden the nail, over time, the nail becomes paradoxically brittle and is at risk for lifting or separating off the nail bed (also called onycholysis).
 Formaldehyde can also cause severe allergic reactions at the surrounding nail folds—the skin becomes extremely irritated, swollen, and painful.
 There is also significant concern that these ingredients are carcinogenic.

 Take a Break From Polish Altogether